juhaku/utoipa/README.md

 Long term goal of the library is to be the place to go when OpenAPI documentation is needed in Rust codebase.

+Utoipa is framework agnostic and could be used together with any web framework or even without one.
+While being portable and standalone one of it's key aspects is simple integration with web frameworks.

+Currently utoipa provides simple integration with actix-web framework but is not limited to the actix-web framework.
+All functionalities are not restricted to any specific framework.

 ## What's up with the word play?

 The name comes from words `utopic` and `api` where `uto` is the first three letters of utopic